 A general rule – the more you have to tinker with an image in Photoshop to make it look better, the greater the probability it wasn’t particularly good in the first place.

 Never post images which are sub-par.
 You are not doing yourself any favors.
 Rather post fewer images.

 7. Simple clean design wins every time over a cluttered site.

 Ever since the iPad became the fastest selling consumer device in history, using Flash on your website makes no sense at all.
-Get rid of all Flash elements.
+Get rid of all Flash on your website.

-State clearly what areas / regions you cover, even if you’re a destination wedding photographer.
+State clearly what areas / regions you cover, even if you’re a destination wedding photographer or a photographer that travels.
 A surprising number of photographers don’t mention specifically where they are located!
 How do you expect to get clients?